Ellay - mobility in the moment

 The aim with this intervention was to explore the role of human vs. written text in communication.
 For this purpose cups of juice were placed on a table in the city centre with a sign saying “free drinks”.
 Only a few people dared to trust the sign and to took a drink.
 As soon as we appeared at the table providing the drinks, people immediately came and ask if they could have one and really appreciated us doing this intervention.

 The string of curiosity

 In this intervention we changed the restricting string from the first intervention into something that could trigger people’s curiosity.
-This was done by placing a different message at each end of the long string saying that there are something for you in the other end.
 Interestingly some people were following the string even though they could not see where it ended.
 It seems that provoking curiosity could be a way to change people’s behavior.

 When we looked into the current quality of communication in relation to mobility, we could see a distrust and an access gap between the user and provider of the existing services.
 With the intention to bridge this distrust and access gap we could discover, through our interventions, that provoking curiosity might be a possible way that could trigger new ways of dialogues and human interactions to bring the elderly and community closer.